justincormack/frankenlibc/README.md

 against a rump kernel rather than the host.

 Currently there are three userspace implementations included, NetBSD, Linux and FreeBSD, and one very basic baremetal implementation, qemu-arm.
-The supported architectures are x86\_64, i386, arm, powerpc, powerpc64 and mips, with work in progress support for aarch64.
+The currently supported and tested architecture/OS combinations are: Linux x86\_64, i386, arm, powerpc64, mips, NetBSD x86\_64, i386, arm, FreeBSD x86\_64, i386.
+There is work in progress support for powerpc and aarch64.
 Both arm and mips work with hard and soft float.
-Powerpc supports the v1 ELF ABI only at present.
-Not all the architectures work on all the platforms yet but the work to port them is minimal.
+Powerpc64 supports the v1 ELF ABI only at present, arm is EABI only, and mips is o32 ABI only.
 Additional implementations and architectures will be added soon.

 There is also an option to build a deterministic version with no random numbers and a fake